 Muskingum County Workforce

-Downtown to downtown, Zanesville is 52 miles from Columbus, the 16th largest city in the U.S.A., via Interstate 70.
-The Columbus MSA has over 1.7 million people.
+Downtown to downtown, Zanesville is 52 miles from Columbus, the 15th largest city in the U.S.A., via Interstate 70.
+The Columbus MSA has over two million people.
 While, Muskingum County is just outside the Columbus MSA, employers in Muskingum County will find a readily available work force.
-The labor force in the county is just over 36,000 people.
+The labor force in the county is just over 41,000 people.
 But Muskingum County is not an island; in fact, we are a regional center for health care, services, shopping and employment.
-Approximately, 7,000 commuters travel to Muskingum County from other counties to go to work.
-See a map of Muskingum County commuting patterns.
-When neighboring counties are included, the regional labor force is 190,000 people.
+Approximately, 9,000 commuters travel to Muskingum County from other counties to go to work.
+Click here to see a chart of Muskingum County commuting patterns.
+When looking at neighboring counties within a 45-minute commute, the regional labor force is 522,221 people.
 For the latest unemployment data, please connect to the Ohio Labor Market Web site.

 When AVON Products opened its distribution center here in 2009, 11,000 people applied for 500 jobs.
-That is over 20 applicants for every available job!
+That is over 20 applicants for every available job.
 Fortunately, in Muskingum County we offer employers the services they need to successfully staff growing businesses.
-The Ohio Means Jobs – Muskingum County, which is the One-Stop Employment center serving the needs of job seekers and employers, provided recruitment, application and screening services to AVON Products, saving the company time and money and allowing managers to focus on getting their business up and running.
+The Ohio Means Jobs – Muskingum County office provided recruitment, application and screening services to AVON Products, saving the company time and money and allowing managers to focus on getting their business up and running.

-Employers interested in help in job posting, application and pre-screening services are encouraged to work with Ohio Means Jobs – Muskingum County.
+Employers interested in help in job postings, application and pre-screening services are encouraged to work with Ohio Means Jobs – Muskingum County.

 What Community Leaders Are Saying